simmarum/S_Beauty_Contest/README.md

 # S_Beauty_Contest
-Small project on study, with MPI...
+A small project to study to learn distributed processing with MPI library.

 ## ENGLISH
 Pasztetowo decided to end up with harmful stereotypes about the appearance of its residents and residents.
 In connection with this, the mayor decided to arrange a beauty contest in which visitors from the outside can also compete with residents and residents.